-- 8. Withdrawal from Online Courses and Programs: Students must contact the Office of the Registrar at registrar@sterling.edu.
+- Withdrawal from Online Courses and Programs: Students must contact the Office of the Registrar.
 Registrar staff will provide a withdrawal link to the student email address.
 The student is then responsible for submitting the electronic form by the deadline noted in the Academic Calendar for Online Programs.
-Financial aid, tuition, and fees may be affected. - 9.
-Campus-based students taking online courses: Full-time, campusbased students enrolled in an online course offered must be registered for at least 12 credit hours of semester-long courses in addition to the online course.
+Financial aid, tuition, and fees may be affected. - Campus-based students taking online courses: Full-time, campus-based students enrolled in an online course offered in Session 2 of the fall or spring semester must be registered for at least 12 credit hours of semester-long courses in addition to the Session 2 course.